-180. ~~71.~~ "Mixed use development" means a single development which incorporates complementary land use types into a single development.
+180.173.
+"Mixed Use Development" means a single development which incorporates complementary land use types into a single development.

-181. ~~72.~~ "Mobile home" means a building type designed to be transportable in one or more sections, constructed on a permanent chassis or undercarriage, and designed to be used as a dwelling unit or other use with or without a permanent foundation when connected to the required utilities, but not bearing a seal attesting to the approval and issuance of the Iowa Department of Health or conformance to the Manufactured Home Procedural and Enforcement Regulations, as adopted by the US Department of Housing and Urban Development; or not otherwise satisfying the definition of "manufactured home dwelling."
+181.174.
+"Mobile Home" means a building type designed to be transportable in one or more sections, constructed on a permanent chassis or undercarriage, and designed to be used as a dwelling unit or other use with or without a permanent foundation when connected to the required utilities, but not bearing a seal attesting to the approval and issuance of the Iowa Department of Health or conformance to the Manufactured Home Procedural and Enforcement Regulations, as adopted by the US Department of Housing and Urban Development; or not otherwise satisfying the definition of "manufactured home dwelling."

-182. ~~73.~~ "Mobile home park" means a unified development under single ownership, developed, subdivided, planned, and improved for the placement of mobile home units for non-transient use.
+182.175.
+"Mobile Home Park" means a unified development under single ownership, developed, subdivided, planned, and improved for the placement of mobile home units for non-transient use.
 Mobile home parks include common areas and facilities for management, recreation, laundry, utility services, storage, storm shelter, and other services; but do not include mobile home sales lots on which unoccupied mobile homes are parked for the purposes of display, inspection, sale, or storage.

-183. "Modular housing unit" means a factory-built structure that is manufactured in components.
+183.176.
+"Modular Housing Unit" means a factory-built structure that is manufactured in components.
 They must comply with Iowa State Building Code for modular factory-built structures.

-184. "Motel" see "Lodging."
+184.177.
+"Motel" see "Lodging."

-185. "Mounting Height" means the height of the photometric center of a luminaire above grade level.
+185.178.
+"Mounting Height" means the height of the photometric center of a luminaire above grade level.

-186. -74.
-"Nonconforming development" means a building, structure, or improvement which does not comply with the regulations for its zoning district set forth by this Zoning Code but which complied with applicable regulations at the time of construction.
+186.179.
+"Nonconforming Development" means a building, structure, or improvement which does not comply with the regulations for its zoning district set forth by this Zoning Code but which complied with applicable regulations at the time of construction.
 No action can be taken which would increase the nonconforming characteristics of the development.

--75.
-"Nonconforming lot" means a lot which was lawful prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
+187.180.
+"Nonconforming Lot" means a lot which was lawful prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
 No action can be taken which would increase the nonconforming characteristics of the lot.

-187. -76.
-"Nonconforming sign" means a sign that was legally erected prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
-No action can be taken which would increase the nonconforming characteristics of the sign.

-188. -77.
-"Nonconforming structure" means a structure which was lawful prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
+| 188.181.
+"Nonconforming Structure" means a structure which was lawful prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
 No action can be taken which would increase the nonconforming characteristics of the structure.

+| 189.182.
+"Nonconforming Use" means a land use which was lawful prior to the adoption, revision, or amendment of this Zoning Code but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of this Zoning Code.
+No action can be taken which would increase the nonconforming characteristics of the land use.